 ~ Synopsis from goodreads

-Of course, within a couple of weeks, the excitement died down and the newspapers moved on to the next hot topic of the day, and gradually I also forgot the aftermath of the incident.
+Of course, within a couple of weeks, the excitement died down, and the newspapers moved on to the next hot topic of the day, and gradually, I also forgot the aftermath of the incident.

-So, it’s great to read this book and revisit that conspiracy and actually find all the details of the case laid out in meticulous detail in one book than over a bunch of magazines and newspapers.
+So, it’s great to read this book and revisit that conspiracy and actually find all the details of the case laid out in meticulous detail in one book rather than over a bunch of magazines and newspapers.

-The only thing that could have spoilt my enjoyment of the book is shoddy writing, and when I read the first chapter, I started having doubts whether the author would be able to do justice to the story.
-The writing was bombastic, full of stuff like I broke this story, I investigated this, I did that, which as you can imagine was very annoying.
+The only thing that could have spoilt my enjoyment of the book is shoddy writing, and when I read the first chapter, I started having doubts about whether the author would be able to do justice to the story.
+The writing was bombastic, full of stuff like I broke this story, I investigated this, I did that, which, as you can imagine, was very annoying.
 In addition, the first chapter was just a brain dump of everything he had found out, without any concept of setting the scene or timelines or anything.

 To say I was disappointed would be an understatement.
 Getting through that first chapter was a real hard slog.